sander-ed/nhh-course-help/GUIDES/Master-Course-Reviews/README.md

 **Review Score:** ${\textbf{4/10}}$

 Although I warmed up to the course in the last three weeks before my exam, I did not feel like the course fit in with the otherwise high quality courses in the BAN profile.
 It is not a bad course by any means, and you learn a lot of useful tools which are heavily used in data science.
 On the other hand, I feel that this course is a major waste of potential of what could be the most interesting course in the BAN major.
-I hope this is changed down the line, but at the moment I would not reccomend anyone other than BAN majors to take this course.
+I hope this is changed down the line, but at the moment I would not recommend anyone other than BAN majors to take this course.

 ### **BAN404 Grade Distribution Spring 2023**